pombredanne/typed/README.md

 ####	`typed.set(values...)` type

-This type constructor accepts any number of values and then tests `True` for any of these values.
+This type constructor accepts any number of values and produces a type which tests `True` for any of these values.
 For example, the `bool` type could be impleneted as `bool = typed.set(True, False)`.

 #### `typed.list(type)` type

-The type constructor `typed.list(t)` produces a type of arbitrary length lists, whose elements all have the type `t`.
+The type constructor `typed.list(t)` produces a type of arbitrary length lists, whose elements are all of type `t`.
 The `load` and `save` methods of this type modify the argument, which might produce unexpeced results in case of failure.
 This is also the reason you should take care when using `typed.list` in type unions.

 #### `typed.dict({'field': type, ...})` type

 This type constructor produces a type of dictionaries that have specified fields with values of specified types.
 Fields might be designated `optional` or have `defaul` values (all fields with `default` values are also `optional`).
-If `typed.dict` type is `trimmed`, it will include dictionaries with additional fields, and `load` and `save` methods will remove these fields.
+If `typed.dict` type is `trimmed`, it will accept dictionaries with additional fields, while `load` and `save` methods will remove these fields.
 The `load` and `save` methods of this type modify the argument, which might produce unexpeced results in case of failure.
 This is also the reason you should take care when using `typed.dict` in type unions.

 ```python
 t1 = typed.dict({